Neuropathic Pain

 All therapy for chronic pain should be tailored to the individual patient.
 This may or may not include medication management, physical therapy, injection therapy, surgery, implantable devices for pain, and psychological therapy.

-Medication Management - anti-inflammatories, medication, muscle relaxants, opiates
+Medication Management – anti-inflammatories, neuropathic pain medication, muscle relaxants, opiates

 Physical Therapy